![]() |

 Andrea Benville, SKCDC Data Manager

 As the data manager Andrea Benville guides the SKCDC’s information management process, resolves technical difficulties, and provides updates to the website.
-Andrea has a B.Sc. majoring in Zoology from the University of Guelph, and a post-graduate certificate from Fleming College in Geographic Information Systems as an application specialist.
-She has developed her GIS mapping and data management skills while working on conservation and natural resource management projects in both her professional and academic career.
-As a new resident to Saskatchewan from Peterborough, Ontario, she is enjoying exploring all the province has to offer. |
+She loves all things maps and data!
+Andrea has a B.Sc. majoring in Zoology from the University of Guelph, and a post-graduate certificate from Fleming College in Geographic Information Systems as an application specialist. |

 |